Mindlab’s Museum of Failed Products

-But not everything can be the new iPod or Phish Food.
+But not everything can be the new iPhone or Playstation.

-We’ve looked at twelve products and rebrands that didn’t work to see what can be learnt from them today.
+We’ve looked at thirteen unlucky products and rebrands that didn’t work to see what can be learnt from them today.

 In 2009, Tropicana went from their standard packaging of a fresh looking orange to favour a more minimalist look of a glass of juice.
 This was a simple rebrand that was very quickly recalled just 50 days later but not before sales of the juice fell 20%, costing the company tens of millions of dollars.
 Most of the drop in sales was due to people not recognising the new design as Tropicana.
 There was also a semiotic element to this failure: the original design with a straw in a round orange had associations of ‘juicy’, which was not evoked as strongly by the tall glass on the new design.
 If Tropicana had tested the design’s associations and brand-fit beforehand, they may have reconsidered its use.
 If they had then still decided to change the design, they should have done so incrementally so as to not break the law of just-noticeable difference (the amount of change at which people notice a difference).